mbartcus/cv/_portfolio/chatbot.md

 ```

-We modify the LUIS recognizer to extract the entities from the user's request.
-We add the entities that we need in BookingDetails class.
+We modify the LUIS recognizer to extract entities from the user's request.
+We add the entities to the BookingDetails class.

-We also add the application insights to monitor the performance of the bot and monitor the bad iteractions (experiences) between the chat bot and the user.
+We also add application insights to monitor the bot's performance and monitor the problematic interactions (experiences) between the chatbot and the user.
 We use the final step to log in the application insights with AzureLogHandler.
-We track two infos about the experience of the user.
-The first one is if the flight was satisfied with the bot's proposals and the flight was booked.
-And the second one is if the customer was not satisfied with the bot's proposals.
+We track two details about a user's experience.
+The first thing to check is if the flight was satisfied with the bot's proposals and booked.
+And the second is if the customer was not satisfied with the bot's proposals.
 If the flight was booked we log it with the level INFO.
-If the customer was not satisfied we log it with the level ERROR.
+A customer who is not satisfied is logged with the level ERROR.

 ```python
 async def final_step(self, step_context: WaterfallStepContext) -> DialogTurnResult: